 A reply late last month, from the office of the directorate general of the CRPF, said, “Security forces, including CRPF, are exempted to provide information except for information related to allegation of corruption/violation of human rights under Section 24(1) of RTI Act, 2005.”

 “In the instant matter, there appears to be no violations of human rights as well as facts of the case do not attract the allegations of corruption.
+Moreover, your application does not make any reference to such allegations.”

 “Hence this department is not liable to provide any information in this regard to you under RTI Act 2005.”